Choice Models and Permutation Invariance: Demand Estimation in Differentiated Products Markets: Estimation Procedure

+We use the same neural network structure (with the three sub-components same as $\phi_1$, $\phi_2$, and $\rho$) to estimate $\alpha$.
+The only difference is that the loss function of $\alpha$ is not based on the difference between the observed and the predicted market share as in Equation \ref{eq:pi_loss}.
+Instead, the loss function is based on the squared difference between $\alpha$ and the moment function of $\alpha$ as stated in Equation \ref{eq:alpha} and Theorem \ref{thm3}.

-\item Now for every $I_l$, we will estimate $\hat{\theta}_l$ by using the estimators estimated on $D_{l}^{c}$.
-And finally, to estimate $\theta$, we average it out across all folds.
-Thus the estimator for $\theta_0$ and its variance can be given as follows --
+\item Stage 2b (Cross-fitting): Now we again use the cross-fitting technique to reduce the bias when estimating $\hat{\theta}$.
+Specifically, we use the estimators ($\hat{\pi}$ and $\hat{\alpha}$) estimated on $D_{l}^{c}$ to estimate the $\hat{\theta}_l$ of $l$.
+By applying cross-fitting, we ensure that the nuisance functions and the parameters are estimated on separate, non-overlapping datasets.
+This approach diminishes the risk of overfitting and enhances the robustness of our estimation.
+And finally, to estimate $\hat{\theta}$, we randomly select one observation $t^*$ in each market $t$ and average it out across all folds.
+Thus the estimator for $\theta_0$ and its variance can be given as follows: